Nevada Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Medical / Functional Need Requirements

 An applicant must have a medical need for Medicaid long-term care.
 For Nursing Home Medicaid and HCBS Medicaid Waivers, a Nursing Facility Level of Care (NFLOC) is required.
-Furthermore, some program benefits may have additional eligibility criteria specific to the particular benefit.
-For example, for a Medicaid Waiver to cover the cost of a personal emergency response system, it may be required that a beneficiary need it to safely live independently.
-For long-term care services via the Regular Medicaid program, a functional need with the Activities of Daily Living is required, but a NFLOC is not necessarily required.
+Furthermore, there may be additional eligibility criteria specific to a particular benefit.
+For example, for a waiver to cover the cost of a personal emergency response system, it may be required that a beneficiary need it to safely live independently.
+For long-term care services via the Regular Medicaid program, a functional need with Activities of Daily Living is required, but a NFLOC is not necessarily required.

 Qualifying When Over the Limits

-For Nevada elderly residents (aged 65 and over) who do not meet the financial eligibility requirements above, there are other ways to qualify for Medicaid.
+For Nevada elderly residents (aged 65+) who do not meet the financial eligibility requirements above, there are other ways to qualify for Medicaid.

 2) Asset Spend Down – Persons who have assets over NV Medicaid’s limit can become asset-eligible by spending excess assets on non-countable ones.
-Examples include home modifications (wheelchair ramps, roll-in showers, and stair lifts), vehicle modifications (wheelchair lifts, adaptive control devices, and floor modifications to allow one to drive from a wheelchair), prepaying funeral and burial expenses, and paying off debt.
-Remember that assets cannot be gifted or sold under fair market value, as it violates Medicaid’s Look-Back Period.
+Examples include making home modifications (i.e., wheelchair ramps, roll-in showers, and stair lifts), vehicle modifications (i.e., wheelchair lifts, adaptive control devices, and floor modifications to allow one to drive from a wheelchair), prepaying funeral and burial expenses, and paying off debt.
+Remember that assets cannot be gifted or sold under fair market value within 60-months of applying for Nursing Home Medicaid or a Medicaid Waiver, as it violates Medicaid’s Look-Back Period.
 When “spending down”, it is best to keep documentation of how assets were spent as evidence this rule was not violated.

 Our Spend Down Calculator can assist persons in determining if they might have a Spend Down, and if so, provide an estimate of the amount.